-A company must perform maintenance on their assets in order to maximize return-on-investment.
+A company must perform maintenance on their assets in order to maximize return on investment (ROI).
 Deciding on an appropriate asset maintenance policy for each of your assets is important to creating an effective maintenance environment.
 A maintenance policy defines your approach to maintaining a particular asset.

 It’s important to consider the impact of asset failure as well as asset performance, reliability, age and condition when deciding what type of maintenance policy to use.
 There are three different maintenance policies to choose from:

 Use-based maintenance is maintenance that is triggered by time, meter, or event.
 Changing the oil in your car every 3,000 miles is an example of use-based maintenance.
 You simply replace the oil at a given interval.

 - Failure-based maintenance refers to running an asset to failure.
 A failure-based approach to vehicle maintenance would be to not change your oil at all and run the engine to failure.